eync/superbro/README.md

 # superbro
 Very minimalistic boilerplate to start the most simplest projects.
+Made in mind of mobile-first orientation.

 ### Features
 - Basic reset